mliew21396/remote-work-u2/week-5/8-cultural-blog.md

 ## Release 2: Write your Blog!

 ### Discuss (at least) the following in your blog post:
 #### Pairing:
 - What was it like to pair with others to solve challenges?
 - Was something particularly fun or rewarding?
 - Was something frustrating and difficult for you?

 #### Feedback
 - How did you feel when you read your feedback?
 - Was the feedback you received helpful to your learning?
 - Based on the feedback you've received, what are you going to do to improve next time you pair?
 - How was it to write feedback?
 - What was most difficult for you when writing feedback for your pair?

 Overall, what do you think of using pairing and feedback to guide your learning?

 ## Release 3: Publish
-Link to your blog on the index of your site and push your changes.
+Link to your blog on the blog-posts/index.html of your site and push your changes.

-Make sure the index of your site is maintained as well!
-People should be able to navigate to all of your posts from your site's main page.

 ## Release 4: Promote

 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!

 Tweet your blog post using #DBCPairing